 Update (21 Nov 16)

-In addition, here is a current day photo below of 9 Corso Genova, the longstanding head office for Emilio Bozzi SpA.
+In addition, here is a current day photo below of 9 Corso Genova, the longstanding business office for Emilio Bozzi SpA.
 On the street level there is now a shop selling designer eye wear.

 The other address in Milano which appear on numerous Legnano catalogs and sales sheets, often under the heading ‘Sede’ (legal seat), is 8 Via Cicco Simonetta.
 Here is a pic of that address today, now a fish merchant.